What comes out of your mind once hearing the world of Indonesia? Do you always think most about Bali and Jakarta?

 The architecture in Indonesia is unique.
 Not only famous temples like Borobudur and Prambanan, their traditional houses even have special characteristics that symbolize different meanings.

-Sculptures are common among of the most Indonesia tribes.
+Sculptures are common among most Indonesian tribes.
 Some are made from wood, while others are made from stones.
 The shapes also usually symbolize various things from animals, people to deities.

 Each ethnic has their own mother tongue.
 But, people speak Bahasa Indonesia as their national language to communicate with others from different regions.
 So, almost everyone speaks bilingual languages.